 Posted by on 01 Nov 2019 , in North America

 The best way to start your Vancouver exploration is to get properly acquainted with its culture and history.
 Start from the beginning and learn about their heritage at the Museum of Anthropology where you can see displays of ancient and contemporary Indigenous works.
 Visit the Vancouver Art Gallery, the largest in Western Canada, to see ground-breaking exhibits from contemporary visionaries.
 Explore Gastown, the oldest part of the city with restaurants, shops, and galleries inside restored Victorian buildings.
-Complete the day with a trip the Richmond Night Market and wander through endless stalls of novelties, street food, and art performances.
+Complete the day with a trip the Granville Island Public Market and wander through endless stalls of novelties, street food, and art performances.

 Home to three iconic mountains all within a short drive from the city centre, easily accessible parks and campsites, and numerous rivers and lakes to explore, Vancouver is a haven for all outdoor enthusiasts.
 There’s a plethora of activities to participate in – from hitting the slopes of Cypress Mountain, snowboarding down Grouse Mountain, or tobogganing at Mt.
 Seymour to ziplining, cycling around Stanley Park, and hiking to the frozen Norvan Falls.
 For a more relaxed approach, go up the Sea to Sky Gondola for a rewarding view, walk around Pacific Spirit, or go ice skating at Robson Square.